netbrain/zwift/README.md

 gsettings set org.gnome.mutter check-alive-timeout 60000
 ```

+## The container is slow to start, why?

+If your `$(id -u)` or `$(id -g)` is not equal to 1000 then this would cause the zwift container to re-map all files (chown, chgrp) within the container so there is no uid/gid conflicts.
+So if speed is a concern of yours, consider changing your user to match the containers uid and gid using `usermod` or contribute a better solution for handling uid/gid remapping in containers :)

 ## How do I connect my trainer, heart rate monitor, etc?

 You can [use your phone as a bridge](https://support.zwift.com/using-the-zwift-companion-app-Hybn8qzPr).